s-a-c/dotfiles/dot-config/zsh/docs/redesignv2/README.md

   - `--settle-ms` defaults to 120ms (post‑exit segment growth).
   - `--grace-ms` defaults to 60ms (await native `PROMPT_READY_COMPLETE` after `POST_PLUGIN_COMPLETE`).
 - For clean JSON in CI, prefer a clean shell: `env -i ... /bin/zsh -f`.
+- For full classifier test execution, GNU awk (gawk) is required for multi-metric statistics (asort).
+Without gawk, some tests will be skipped; classifier functionality remains unaffected.

 ## Notes on perf ledger files
 - Daily `perf-ledger-YYYYMMDD.json` files are produced by the nightly CI workflow (`ci-variance-nightly.yml`) and are treated as CI artifacts.